aaayris/Syriaca-SPARQL-queries/example-queries.md

   }
 ```

-> The result is `"-0304"`.
+> The result is `"-0304"` (i.e. 304 BCE).
 We can use that to ask for places that have dates earlier than Edessa:

 ```
 SELECT ?place ?placeName ?date